 Mean score of companies in the Electrical Machinery Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, Fortive reported total greenhouse gas emissions of approximately 13769000 kg CO2e for Scope 1, 33485000 kg CO2e for Scope 2, and a significant 495595000 kg CO2e for Scope 3 emissions.
-The combined total for Scope 1 and 2 emissions was about 47254000 kg CO2e.
-Fortive has set ambitious climate commitments, aiming to reduce absolute Scope 1 and 2 greenhouse gas emissions by 50% from 2019 levels by 2029.
-This target aligns with the Science Based Targets Initiative (SBTi) and the Paris Agreement.
-Additionally, the company has committed to a 50% reduction in GHG emissions intensity by 2025 from 2017 levels.
-The company’s emissions data is sourced directly from Fortive Corporation, with no cascaded data from a parent or related organization.
-Fortive's proactive approach to sustainability reflects its commitment to addressing climate change and reducing its carbon footprint across its operations.
+In 2024, Fortive reported total greenhouse gas emissions of approximately 13769000 kg CO2e for Scope 1 and about 33485000 kg CO2e for Scope 2, with a significant contribution from Scope 3 emissions, amounting to approximately 495595000 kg CO2e.
+This data reflects Fortive's commitment to transparency in its environmental impact.
+Fortive has set ambitious targets to reduce its carbon footprint, aiming for a 50% reduction in absolute Scope 1 and 2 greenhouse gas emissions by 2029, based on 2019 levels.
+This goal aligns with the Science Based Targets Initiative (SBTi) and the Paris Agreement, demonstrating Fortive's commitment to sustainable practices.
+Additionally, the company aims to achieve a 50% reduction in emissions intensity by 2025 from 2017 levels.
+The company is actively tracking its progress towards these targets, with a focus on reducing emissions across at least 95% of its real estate footprint.
+Fortive's initiatives reflect a proactive approach to addressing climate change and reducing its overall environmental impact.

 Access structured emissions data, company-specific emission factors, and source documents